Pecoraite

 Pecoraite is a nickel silicate mineral and a member of the serpentine group.
 It was named after geologist William Thomas Pecora.
 It is monoclinic and has a chemical composition of Ni3(Si2O5)(OH)4.
 It is associated with the weathering-and-or oxidation of meteorites or nickel sulfide minerals such as millerite.
 It is also found in altered ultramafic rocks.
-Pecoriate is typically a green, lime green, or bluegreen mineral with a waxy, or earthy luster and a mohs hardness of 2.5.
+Pecoraite is typically a green, lime green, or bluegreen mineral with a waxy, or earthy luster and a mohs hardness of 2.5.
 Common textural habits associated with pecoraite are curved plates, spirals and tubes.
 It can also be granular and massive.